Umeclidinium and Vilanterol Oral Inhalationpronounced as (ue me'' kli din' ee um) and (vye lan' ter ol )

 Why is this medication prescribed?

-The combination of umeclidinium and vilanterol is used in adults to control wheezing, shortness of breath, coughing, and chest tightness caused by chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways, which includes chronic bronchitis and emphysema).
+The combination of umeclidinium and vilanterol is used to control wheezing, shortness of breath, coughing, and chest tightness caused by chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways, which includes chronic bronchitis and emphysema).
 Umeclidinium is in a class of medications called anticholinergics.
 Vilanterol is in a class of medications called long-acting beta-agonists (LABAs).
-It works by relaxing and opening air passages in the lungs, making it easier to breathe.
+These medications work by relaxing and opening air passages in the lungs, making it easier to breathe.